Close Menu

 There are, however, a few exceptions to this rule.
 For instance, if a person did not discover his or her injury until after the statute of limitations has passed, a court could be willing to extend the deadline.
 For help determining whether your own case satisfies one of these exceptions, please contact our legal team today.

-Contact an Experienced Lakeland Personal Injury Lawyer
+Contact an Experienced Personal Injury Lawyer in Lakeland

 To speak with a Lakeland personal injury lawyer about your own options following a serious accident, please call the Pawlowski // Mastrilli Law Group today.